RIOT-OS/RIOT/doc/memos/rdm-draft-buschsieweke-timer-api.md

    until a specific event has been posted.
 Combined, this can be used to delay execution
 5. Only available when using TOSTThreads
-6. Periodic software timers can be implemented by the use with a few lines of code by resetting the timer from the callback.
-However, this requires the user to manually compensate for the time delta between the timer has expired and the callback is actually executed
+6. `xtimer_periodic_wakeup()`/`ztimer_periodic_wakeup()` can be used, but
+   requires a dedicated thread allocated for the periodic task
+7. Mynwest uses a `struct` with a members `tv_sec` (64 bit) and `tv_usec`
+   (32 bit)
+8. `ztimer_now()` returns the current time of the given clock.
+This can be used as system timer
+9. "Portable System Time" means that two nodes can exchange time stamps over network and they still refer to the same point in time, assuming the clocks have been synchronized.

 # 2. Requirements